langdon/summit-2015-lab-15812/labs/chapter2.md

 ## LAB 2: Analyzing a Monolithic Application (Dusty)

-In this lab we will create a monolithic, all-in-one container image comprised of multiple services.
-We will also observe several bad practices when composing Dockerfiles and explore how to avoid those mistakes.
+Typically it is best to break down services into the simplest components and then containerize each of them independently.
+In this lab we will do exactly the opposite.
+We will create an all-in-one container image comprised of multiple services as well as observe several bad practices when composing Dockerfiles and explore how to avoid those mistakes.
+In the lab3 we will decompose the application into more manageable pieces.

 Expected completion: 20-25 minutes